munificent/game-programming-patterns/book/double-buffer.markdown

         ^code 13

-        Actor's access their slap state by using `current_` and `next_` as indices into the state array.
-Swapping the state just swaps those indices.
+        Actors access their current slap state by using `current_` to index into the state array.
+The next state is always the other index in the array, so we can calculate that with `next()`.
+        Swapping the state just alternates the `current_` index.
         The clever bit is that `swap()` is now a *static* function: it only needs to be called once, and *every* actor's state will be swapped.

 ## See Also